Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Method

 \paragraph{Token Embedding and Merging.} Indexed by $I_1$, we utilize a mini-PointNet~\cite{qi2017pointnet} to extract and fuse the features of every seed point from $P_1^v \in \mathbb{R}^{N_1^v\times 3}$ with its $k$ nearest neighbors.
 After that, we obtain the initial point tokens $T_1^v \in \mathbb{R}^{N_1^v\times C_1}$ for the 1-st stage of the encoder, which embeds $N_1^e$ local patterns of the 3D shape.
 Between the $(i-1)$-th and $i$-th stages, $1 < i \leq S$, we merge $T_{i-1}^v \in \mathbb{R}^{N_{i-1}\times C_{i-1}}$ to acquire the downsampled point tokens for the $i$-th stage.
 We utilize MLP layers and a max pooling to integrate every $k$ tokens nearest to $P_i^v$ indexed by $I_i$, which outputs $T_i^v \in \mathbb{R}^{N_i\times C_i}$.
 Due to our multi-scale masking, the merged $T_i^v$ corresponds to the same visible parts of $T_{i-1}^v$, which enables the consistent feature encoding across different scales.
-For larger $i$ of deeper stages, we set higher feature dimension $C_i$ to encode spatial geometries with richer semantics. \paragraph{Local Spatial Self-Attention.} For smaller $i$ of shallower stages, we expect each token to mainly focus on finer-grained information and not to be disturbed by long-range signals.
-Thus, we modify the original self-attention layer by a local spatial constraint that only neighboring tokens within a ball query~\cite{qi2017pointnet++} would be available for attention calculation.
+For larger $i$ of deeper stages, we set higher feature dimension $C_i$ to encode spatial geometries with richer semantics. \paragraph{Local Spatial Self-Attention.} During pre-training, we expect point tokens in the multi-stage encoder to capture global cues for 3D shapes, which benefits the reconstruction of masked parts.
+However, when fine-tuning on downstream tasks without masked autoencoding, point tokens in the shallower stages are better to mainly focus on local information and not to be disturbed by long-range signals, referring to the inductive bias of 3D locality~\cite{qi2017pointnet++}.
+Thus, during fine-tuning, we modify the original self-attention layer in the encoder with a local spatial constraint that only neighboring tokens within a ball query would be available for attention calculation.
 As the point tokens are downsampled by stages, we set increasing radii $\{r_i\}_{i=1}^S$ of multi-scale ball queries for gradually expanding the attention scopes, which fulfills the local-to-global feature aggregation scheme.